School Travel Insurance: Frequently Asked Questions

 - What countries can you cover?

-We can cover any country in the world, so long as the Foreign and Commonwealth Office (FCO) does not advise against all travel or all but essential travel to that destination.
+We can cover any country in the world, so long as the Foreign, Commonwealth & Development Office (FCDO) does not advise against all travel or all but essential travel to that destination.

 We recommend that you check the latest advice for the country you are visiting before you travel.